edgarpf/aws-csaa-tips/README.md

 - The maximum message retention in SQS is 14 days.

-- It is a durable key-based object store service
+- It is a durable key-based object store service.

 - Only FIFO queues can preserve the order of messages and not standard queues.